 - 6.2.1 Nothing in this MOU affects the United States Department of Justice's (USDOJ) authority to litigate claims, including the authority to approve a settlement on behalf of the United States if either FHWA or another agency of the United States is named in such litigation or if the United States intervenes pursuant to 23 U.S.C.
-327(d)(3).
+327(d){3}.
 In the event FHWA or any other Federal agency is named in litigation related to matters under this MOU or the United States intervenes in the litigation, DOT&PF will coordinate with FHWA and any USDOJ or Federal agency attorneys in the defense of that action. - 6.2.2 The DOT&PF shall defend all claims brought in connection with its discharge of any responsibility assumed under this MOU.
 In the event of litigation, DOT&PF will provide qualified and competent legal counsel, including outside counsel if necessary.
 The DOT&PF will provide the defense at its own expense, subject to 23 U.S.C.
-327(a)(2)(G) concerning Federal-aid participation in attorney's fees for DOT&PF's counsel.
-The DOT&PF will be responsible for opposing party's attorney's fees and court costs if a court awards those costs to an opposing party, or in the event those costs are part of a settlement agreement, subject to appropriation by the Alaska legislature and subject to allocation of responsibility between DOT&PF and any co-defendant Federal agency. - 6.2.3 The DOT&PF will notify the FHWA's Alaska Division Office and DOJ's Assistant Attorney General for the Environment and Natural Resources Division, within seven (7) calendar days of DOT&PF's receipt of service of process of any complaint, concerning its discharge of any responsibility assumed under this MOU.
+327(a)(2)(G) concerning Federal-aid participation in attorney's fees for DOT&PF's counsel. - 6.2.3 The DOT&PF will notify the FHWA's Alaska Division Office and USDOJ's Assistant Attorney General for the Environment and Natural Resources Division, within seven (7) calendar days of DOT&PF's receipt of service of process of any complaint, concerning its discharge of any responsibility assumed under this MOU.
 The DOT&PF's notification to the FHWA and USDOJ shall be made prior to its response to the complaint.
 In addition, DOT&PF shall notify the FHWA's Alaska Division Office within seven (7) calendar days of receipt of any notice of intent to sue concerning its discharge of any responsibility assumed under this MOU. - 6.2.4 The DOT&PF will provide the FHWA's Alaska Division Office and USDOJ copies of any motions, pleadings, briefs, and other such documents filed in any case concerning its discharge of any responsibility assumed under this MOU.
 The DOT&PF will provide such copies to the FHWA and USDOJ within seven (7) calendar days of receipt of service of any document or, in the case of any documents filed by or on behalf of DOT&PF, within seven (7) calendar days of the date of filing. - 6.2.5 The DOT&PF will notify the FHWA's Alaska Division Office and USDOJ prior to settling any lawsuit, in whole or in part, and shall provide the FHWA and USDOJ with a reasonable amount of time of at least ten (10) calendar days, to be extended, if feasible based on the context of the lawsuit, up to a maximum of thirty (30) total calendar days, to review and comment on the proposed settlement.
 The DOT&PF will not execute any settlement agreement until: (1) FHWA and USDOJ have provided comments on the proposed settlement; (2) indicated that they will not provide comments on the proposed settlement; or (3) the review period has expired, whichever occurs first.